Empathy: Foundation of Emotional Health

 Trying to change the feeling or cheer the person up.

 I promise you, empathizing with the bad feeling is the fastest way to let it dissipate.
 Arguing her out of the bad feeling just pushes it under to resurface later.
-Once she has a chance to notice, accept, and maybe express the feeling, she will feel ready for "cheering up" in the sense of a change of scene and topic.
+After she has a chance to notice, accept, and express the feeling, she will feel ready to move on to a change of scene and topic.
 And you've given her the message that ALL of her is acceptable, including her yucky feelings.

 Arguing with the feeling.